 Andrew Huberman, PhD

-Assistant Professor of Neurosciences, Biology and Ophthalmology
+Assistant Professor in the Departments of Neurosciences, Biological Sciences, and Ophthalmology

 University of California San Diego

 The purpose of the Huberman laboratory is to understand how the retinal and brain circuits that underlie vision wire up during development and to develop new strategies to monitor, prevent, and treat retinal ganglion cell loss in glaucoma.

 Vivek Srinivasan, PhD

 University of California, Davis

 The Srinivasan Biophotonics Laboratory develops novel optical imaging techniques and diagnostics with applications spanning from basic to clinical research.
 In particular, the lab is interested in neuronal control of hemodynamics and metabolism both in health and disease in the central nervous system, including the retina and brain.
 Their highly interdisciplinary approach combines cutting edge imaging technologies with collaborations ranging from neurobiology to neurology and ophthalmology to test fundamental hypotheses and explore the diagnostic implications.